-PNBIL follows a three lines of defence model in the management of Risk, with the first line consisting of the business areas where risk arises and that are accountable for its control, second line is represented by the Risk Management Department ('RMD').
+PNBIL follows a three lines of defence model in the management of Risk, with the first line consisting of the business areas where risk arises and that are accountable for its control.
+These areas are primarily responsible for identifying, assessing, and mitigating risks within their respective operations.
+Second line is represented by the Risk Management Department ('RMD').
+The RMD acts as an independent oversight function, providing advice, guidance, and support to the first line.
+This includes developing risk management frameworks, policies, and procedures, as well as conducting independent assessments and reviews to ensure that risks are effectively managed.
+Third line is represented by the Bank's Internal Audit department.

-The Bank has a centralised RMD that is independent of the business units, the Chief Risk Officer ('CRO') reports directly to the Managing Director ('MD') / Chief Executive Officer ('CEO') and also has a reporting line to the Bank's Chairman of the Board Risk Committee ('BRC').
+The risk management function is managed by the Chief Risk Officer ('CRO') who reports directly to the Managing Director ('MD') / Chief Executive Officer ('CEO') and also has a reporting line to the Bank's Chairman of the Board Risk Committee ('BRC').